plausible/website/_posts/2020-11-11-privacy-web-analytics-and-do-i-need-a-privacy-policy-for-my-website-1.md

 image: /uploads/plausible-october-traffic.png
 image-alt: Do I need a privacy policy for my website?
 ---
 TL;DR: A privacy policy is recommended for all sites if you want to be transparent and open to your visitors.
-If you're not collecting or processing any personal data and not using cookies directly or through third-party connections, you may not legally need a privacy policy.
+If you're not collecting or processing any personal data and not using cookies, you may not legally need a privacy policy.
 For all other use cases, a privacy policy is legally required.

 1. Ordered list
 {:toc}